optimagic-dev/optimagic/docs/source/development/how-to.md

    $ git checkout -b YOUR_BRANCH
    ```

-   This assumes that you are on the estimagic main branch, which you are by default.
+   This assumes that you are on the local estimagic main branch, which you are by
+   default.

 1. Implement the fix or new feature.
 To stage your changes for commit, type